MBBS student from Punjab dies of brain stroke in Ukraine

-According to information, Chandan was admitted to the ICU of the Pyrogov, Memorial Medical University on February 2.
-Neeraj said, “My father had come back to India on March 1 by crossing the Ukraine-Romania border.
-With the war breaking out in the country, we didn’t know what was the status of the healthcare being provided to Chandan.
-We are in a deep shock.”
+Chandan Jindal was studying at the Vinnytsia National Pirogov Memorial Medical University, Vinnytsia.

-Meanwhile, sources said Chandan suffered from an ischemic stroke.
-His father has now written to the government of India to help him take back his son’s body to India.

-Deputy commissioner of Barnala, Kumar Saurabh Raj, told The Indian Express, “We got intimation about the student from the Ministry of External Affairs and are in touch with the family.
-His body is yet to arrive in India.”
+Chandan’s father, Shishan has now written to the Union government to help him in bringing the body of his son back to India.
+Barnala DC Kumar Saurabh Raj said, “We got intimation about the student from MEA and are in touch with the family.
+Body is yet to arrive in India.”

+Victim’s cousin, Neeraj Jindal, who is a municipal councilor in Barnala Nagar Council and also state vice president of the BJP said, “He was a very bright student.
+He studied till class 10 in Barnala and later went to Chandigarh for coaching to prepare for pre medical competition.
+He was among the toppers in his school.
+Four years ago, he went to Ukraine to study medicine.
+He was doing well even there.”
+Neeraj added, “On February 2, he suffered from brain stroke and we got to know about it on February 3.
+My father Krishan Gopal Jindal and Chandan’s father both went to Ukraine on February 7.
+As he was on a ventilator, he couldn’t be brought back in that condition.”

+Krishan Gopal Jindal came back to India on March 1 after leaving Ukraine via the Romania border.

 🗞 Subscribe Now: Get Express Premium to access the best Election reporting and analysis 🗞️